Questions & Answers

 Q: What actually takes place with personalized medicine?

-A: Patients are referred to our program, or they can also self-refer by contacting Avera Medical Group Oncology & Hematology at 605-322-6900.
+A: Patients are referred to our program, or they can also self-refer by contacting Avera Medical Group Precision Oncology at 605-322-HOPE(4673).
 If the decision is made to go ahead with genomic sequencing:

 - We send samples from the tumor biopsy and blood tests to both the pathology lab at Avera McKennan, and Avera’s specialized Genomic Oncology lab.
 This lab is located in La Jolla, Calif., to be closer to the top experts who collaborate with us.